mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/10/gke-service-account.md

 - `OS-IMAGE`: `Container-Optimized OS from Google`
 - `CONTAINER-RUNTIME`: `containerd://1.4.1`

-So all good here, but the goal of this article today is to see what are the features you could leverage to make a robust security posture.
+So all good here, but nonetheless the goal of this article today is to see what are the features you could leverage to make a robust security posture.

 There is already 2 important aspects to improve your security posture here:
 - [Auto-upgrading nodes](https://cloud.google.com/kubernetes-engine/docs/how-to/node-auto-upgrades)